DontUseCheats/url-shortener/README.md

 # README
-    **Note:** This README was first written through my own raw input of thought process, documentation and questions I had asked in claude.
-Look at earlier commits to read the raw process.
-Only then was it refactored into claude for the sole purpose of a cleaner and easier understanding process.
+> **Note:** This README was first written through my own raw input of
+> thought process, documentation and questions I had asked in Claude.
+> Look at earlier commits to read the raw process.
+Only then was it
+> refactored into Claude for the sole purpose of a cleaner and easier
+> understanding process.

 # url-shortener
 A backend service that shortens URLs, stores them in a database, and